DEIB-GECO/simsearch-quickload/README.md

 # simsearch-quickload
-Quickload repository with sample data for testing the SimSearch app (see https://arnaudceol.github.io/simsearch/).
+Quickload repository with sample data for testing the SimSearch app (see (see [Simsearch](https://arnaudceol.github.io/simsearch/) ).

 It can be loaded into [IGB](http://bioviz.org/igb/):